Nordic Bronze Age: Burials

 Associated with Nordic Bronze Age settlements are burial cairns, mounds and cemeteries, with interments including oak coffins and urn burials; other settlement associations include rock carvings, or bronze hoards in wetland sites.
 Some burial mounds are especially large and, with respect to the amount of gold and bronze in them, extraordinarily rich for this time period.
-Examples of prominent burial mounds include the Håga mound and Kivik King's Grave in Sweden, and the Lusehøj, Buskehøj and Skelhøj in Denmark.
+Examples of prominent burial mounds include the Håga mound, Kivik King's Grave and Sagaholm in Sweden, and the Lusehøj, Buskehøj and Skelhøj in Denmark.
 A minimum of 50,000 burial mounds were constructed between 1500 and 1150 BC in Denmark alone.